Table of Contents

 Before committing to a passwordless journey, here are four important questions to consider.
 The answers will shape your strategy – and might make you rethink whether going passwordless is the right thing for your business at this moment in time:

-Out of the above services and applications, which can I control the password policy of?
+Out of the above services and applications, which allow me to control the password policy?
 In other words, would it be within my power to make it passwordless?

 If the goal is to reduce password attacks, it’s worth considering attackers could still use passwords to bypass the passwordless authentications and access your network.
 This can be a serious hidden risk if these backup passwords become ‘forgotten about’ compared to when they’re used regularly and front of mind.